 Particulars of Employees

-The statement under Rule 5(2) and 5(3) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VII which forms part ofthis Report.
+The statement under Rule 5(2) and 5(3) of The Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VII which forms part ofthis Report.

 However the said Annexure shall be provided to Members on a specific request made inwriting to the Company.
-The said information is available for inspection by the Members atthe Registered Office of the Company on any working day of the Company up to the date ofthe 38th Annual General Meeting.
+The said information is available for inspection by the Members atthe Registered Office of the Company on any working day of the Company up to the date ofthe 39th Annual General Meeting.